-For all west coast zones combined, there has been no detectable change in the breeding at-sea murrelet population size over 7 years of monitoring (Figure 6).
-However, when all zones are combined, we have \geq 95% percent power of detecting a 5 percent annual decrease within a 9-year sampling period (Miller et al. 2006), but only 7 years of monitoring have been completed.
-Consequently, power analyses indicate that additional years of monitoring are needed to detect a population decline with high confidence.
+Trend analyses indicate that for the 2000-2007 period, the estimated annual rate of population change over the entire sample area was -2.2%, with 95% confidence interval of -5.6% to +1.3% (P = 0.19 for a downward trend) (Figure 7).
+When all zones are combined, we have 95% percent power of detecting a 5 percent annual decrease within a 9-year sampling period (Miller et al. 2006), but only 8 years of monitoring have been completed.
+Consequently, power analyses indicate that an additional year of monitoring is needed to detect a population change with high confidence.
+However, there appears to be a significant population decline over the last six years of the study indicating a need to continue to monitor population trends.

 Figure 1.
-Marbled Murrelet Recovery Plan Conservation Zones (from Huff 2006).
+Marbled Murrelet Recovery Plan Conservation Zones (from Raphael et al. 2007).

 Figure 2.
-Stratums 1 and 2 along the outer coast of Washington and 14 PSUs in Conservation Zone 2 (from Raphael et al. 2004).
+Stratums 1 and 2 along the outer coast of Washington and 14 PSUs in Conservation Zone 2 (from Huff 2006).

 Figure 3.
 Marbled Murrelet monitoring primary sampling unit (PSU) illustrating nearshore and offshore subunits and 1500 m centerline.
 The nearshore unit is divided into four equal-length segments (about 5 km each) and four equal-width bins (bands parallel to and at increasing distances from the shore).
-One bin is selected (without replacement) for each segment of transect (from Raphael et al. 2004).
+One bin is selected (without replacement) for each segment of transect (from Raphael et al. 2007).